 Bids should be sent in time for receipt by 13th February 2018, 1 pm GMT.

 Please see the attachment referring to the Committee on Climate Change standard terms and conditions.
-Potential bidders are requested that they must make clear any issues they have with these standard terms by the 9th February 2018
+Potential bidders are requested that they must make clear any issues they have with these standard terms by the 9th February 2018.